 12 of 26

-Could this cabinet hardware shaped like clothes pins be any more fun?
-The hardware is hand sculpted and painted by artisans from ceramics with steel mounting hardware.
-They can be used as cabinet or drawer pulls and customized in your color scheme.Continue to 13 of 26 below.
+Could this cabinet hardware shaped like clothespins be any more fun?
+The ceramic hardware is hand-sculpted and painted by artisans and has steel mounting hardware.
+They can be used as cabinet or drawer pulls and customized for your color scheme.Continue to 13 of 26 below.

 13 of 26